 to accompany you home.
 You should also avoid operating machinery, driving, drinking alcohol, and carrying out essential tasks like signing important documents 24 hours after sedation.
 If you have not received any specific instructions from your doctor, you may resume your regular medication routine once the procedure is complete.

 You may experience a numb feeling in the mouth or sore throat due to the anaesthetic spray, which typically wears off after an hour.
 You may also experience some bloating and discomfort hours after the procedure.

 Damage to the teeth may occur from the insertion of the gastroscope.
 In very rare cases, bleeding and injury to organs may occur during the procedure.
 Do consult the doctor immediately if you experience the following symptoms after the procedure:

-A gastroscopy is a minimally invasive and common procedure with both diagnostic and therapeutic capabilities.
-Hopefully, this guide has helped you better understand what to expect from the procedure should you require one.
-If you have any questions, please do not hesitate to contact one of our friendly staff who may answer any queries you may have.
+Gastroscopy is a minimally invasive and common procedure with both diagnostic and therapeutic capabilities.
+Hopefully, this guide has helped you understand what to expect from a gastroscopy in Singapore should you require one.
+If you have any questions or concerns, do not hesitate to reach out to our friendly staff, who will assist you with any queries that you may have.

 - What happens during a gastroscopy?
 (2015, June 30).
 Retrieved from https://www.ncbi.nlm.nih.gov/books/NBK310264/